Henry Aldrich's Little Secret

 Henry Aldrich's Little Secret is a 1944 American comedy film directed by Hugh Bennett and written by Val Burton and Aleen Leslie.
 The film stars Jimmy Lydon, Charles Smith, John Litel, Olive Blakeney, Tina Thayer and Ann Doran.
 The film was released on June 10, 1944, by Paramount Pictures.

 Plot

-Henry Aldrich (Jimmy Lydon) and Basil 'Dizzy' Stevens (Charles Smith) run a baby sitting service, but quickly run into problems.
+Henry Aldrich and Basil 'Dizzy' Stevens run a baby sitting service, but quickly run into problems.
 When a mother of a 10 month old baby exits town her husband is accused of a crime he didn't commit, sans baby, Aldrich and Stevens are left holding the bag, and the baby.